-The Assignment Transfer System was used to re-assign cases among the data collection staff.
-Typically, this was used to reassign a reluctant provider to a more skilled negotiator on the data collection team or to balance and adjust workloads following staffing changes.
+The Assignment Transfer System was used to assign cases among the data collection staff.
+It was also used to reassign a reluctant provider to a more skilled negotiator on the data collection team or to balance and adjust workloads following staffing changes.
 Results of all previous call attempts or entered data were accessible to the new user.